DIEGOAT-7/financial_transactions_Main/README.md

 ### financial_transactions_Main
-Kaggle financial transaction dataset, we will do a complete project, from EDA, visualization, segmentation, predictive model and 2 Dashboards
+Kaggle financial transaction dataset, we will do a complete project, from EDA, visualization, segmentation, predictive model and 1 Dashboard

 # PROJECT OBJECTIVES